 House and land packages come with a recommended home design that the builder has selected because it suits the shape and size of the land.
 They will be able to show you the floor plan of the home and work with you to modify the plans to suit your lifestyle and outline any added costs this may add to the contract price.
 To get an idea of what the home will look like, visit display homes built by the builder to see the quality and craftsmanship in person, gaining an understanding of what the standard inclusions are.
 It’s also a good opportunity to check with the builder about what isn’t included in the package, such as driveways or landscaping.

-One of the biggest benefits of buying a house and land package is that you’re working with one builder and signing one contract to purchase both the land and have the home built.
+One of the biggest benefits of buying a house and land package is that you’re working with one builder and with less paperwork to sign in order to purchase both the land and have the home built.
 When you’re searching for land on your own, you’ll have to do all the legwork yourself, from finding the land, getting it surveyed to see if it’s suitable to build on, contacting the council to get permits, then sourcing an architect to design the home, and find a reputable builder to actually build the home for you.
 This will make the process lengthy and time consuming for you, and can lead to a lot of unnecessary stress.
 Working with a builder to find a fixed price house and land package that’s already titled and ready to build on alleviates that stress, any additional costs, and gives you a support system from the start of your journey to the day you receive the keys to your finished home.

 When you’re ready to purchase a home, considering a house and land package will make the process a lot easier and more economical for you and your family.
 Relieving the burden from you and finding a package in the location you love, as well as working closely with your builder to bring your dream home to life will make the search for the perfect house and land package an invaluable experience!
 To find a builder local to you, or to browse our available house and land packages, head to the Hotondo Homes website today.